i-md-zaid/Bash-Scripting-Journey/README.md

 Real-world examples

-Hands-on exercises

-Mini projects to test your skills

 Whether you’re just starting out or brushing up on shell scripting, this journey will guide you through practical use cases.